Pythonian/fakernaija/docs/source/index.rst

 Next Steps
 ----------

-Now that you have a basic understanding of **Fakernaija**, you can check out:
+Now that you have a basic understanding of **Fakernaija**, you can explore more:

-* :doc:`naija`: For a reference of all available ``Naija`` methods you can call.
+* :doc:`naija`: Reference for all available ``Naija`` methods you can call.
-* :doc:`commands`: For a reference of all available ``naija`` sub commands you can execute.
+* :doc:`commands`: Reference for all available ``naija`` sub-commands you can execute.

 Get Involved
 ------------

-If you want to contribute to **Fakernaija**, this section is your guide to the development process.
-Key sections include:
+Want to contribute to **Fakernaija**?
+This section guides you through the development process.

-- :doc:`contributing`: No be beans, but we've made it as easy as possible to contribute to the library.
+- :doc:`contributing`: No be beans, but we have made contributing as easy as possible.
-- :doc:`documentation`: If you'd like to update the docs, this guide will show you the ropes.
+- :doc:`documentation`: Prefer updating the docs?
+This guide shows you how.
 - :doc:`testing`: Skipping tests is like cooking jollof without pepper — it's just not right.
 - :doc:`deployment`: A guide to deploying new versions of the library on PyPI.